FINAL-PROJECT-T-H-K/Social-Network-Project/README.md

 Explore the various sections of our repository for a more detailed view of our project:

 0.0 **[Project Specifications](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/00ProjectSpecifications)**
-      - Contains the detailed project specifications provided by the client which contains functionalities of the application.
+   - Contains the detailed test plan for the project.

 0.0 **[Test Requirements](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/00TestRequirements)**
-      - Contains the detailed test requirements for the the given project specifications.
+   - Provides insights into team scheduling and test scheduling, along with associated dates.

 1. **[WEAre Test Plan](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/01WEareTestPlan)**
    - Contains the detailed test plan for the project.